More Comfort For Millie Thanks To Enable Grant

 “With that in mind there is an ongoing issue about attracting more funding, and developing and bolstering the organisation for the future, but also remaining hugely grateful and appreciative for the support we already receive.

 “I hesitate to use the word unique, but that’s what we have – a free charity newspaper that is focusing exclusively on vulnerable people and those with disabilities, which could actually be read by up to half a million people.
 That’s something we would really like to preserve.”

-The Steve Morgan Foundation has awarded a grant of £67,500 to a charity which works…Read More
+The Steve Morgan Foundation has officially handed over a grant of £18,000 to help more…Read More

 A charity which provides various services to the people of Birkenhead has highlighted the impact…Read More

 A Wirral charity which supports mums and children who are the victims of domestic abuse…Read More

 The Clwyd Special Riding Centre has continued to improve the lives of people with mental…Read More

 A 11-year-old boy from Flintshire is enjoying some new-found freedom after an Enable grant for…Read More